Rosebery - Bellamack

 The level of residential development activity in Rosebery - Bellamack is very low in comparison to the average area assessed nationally by AreaSearch

-Despite a declining population in recent years, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average expected construction cost value of new dwellings is $368,000.
-This financial year, $1.3 million in commercial development approvals have been recorded, indicating minimal commercial development activity compared to previous years.
-When comparing building activity to Greater Darwin, Rosebery-Bellamack records significantly lower activity, at 85.0% below the regional average per person.
-This scarcity of new properties typically strengthens demand and prices for existing properties.
+The average value of new dwellings developed is $368,000.
+In the current financial year, $1.3 million in commercial development approvals have been recorded, indicating minimal commercial development activity compared to residential.
+When measured against Greater Darwin, Rosebery-Bellamack records significantly lower building activity, at 85% below the regional average per person.
+This scarcity of new properties typically strengthens demand and prices for existing properties, although development activity has picked up in recent periods.
+This is also below national averages, reflecting the area's maturity and possible planning constraints.

-However, development activity has picked up in recent periods.
-Nationally, this area's development activity is also below average, which may reflect its maturity and possible planning constraints.
-Recent development in Rosebery-Bellamack has been entirely comprised of detached houses, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-Interestingly, developers are building more traditional houses than the current mix suggests (70.0% at Census), indicating continued strong demand for family homes despite density pressures.
-The location currently has approximately 1303 people per dwelling approval, demonstrating an established market.
-According to the latest AreaSearch quarterly estimate, Rosebery-Bellamack is projected to add 1,178 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases in the future.
+Recent development has been entirely comprised of detached houses, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+Interestingly, developers are building more traditional houses than the current mix suggests, indicating continued strong demand for family homes despite density pressures.
+The location has approximately 1303 people per dwelling approval, demonstrating an established market.
+Future projections show Rosebery-Bellamack adding 1,176 residents by 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development